ForNeVeR/hell-api/Readme.md

 Compilation process is straightforward: load a solution file (`Hell.sln`) in your favorite IDE (for example, Visual Studio 2010) and invoke the Build command.

+### Deployment
+There is a `Deploy.ps1` script for cleaning a `Deploy` and preparing the file layout into it.
+Use -X64 switch if you need to deploy x64 versions of the plugins.

 Plugin layout
 -------------